SolfataraEmit/tari/buildtools/windows-dev-environment-notes.md

 ## Setting up ```winget``` and ```App Installer```

-Users will require ```winget```, which is a Windows package manager bundled with ```App Installer```.
+Users will require ```winget```, a Windows package manager bundled with ```App Installer```.
 This guide will require ```App Installer``` to be at the latest version.

-You might already have them installed.
-Run the following command in Powershell with Administrator privileges to confirm (to run PowerShell as Administrator, open the Start Menu, search for PowerShell, then right-click on the result and select the "Run as Administrator"):
+You likely already have them installed.
+Run the following command in Powershell with Administrator privileges to confirm if they have been installed (to run PowerShell as Administrator, open the Start Menu, search for PowerShell, then right-click on the result and select the "Run as Administrator"):

 ```powershell
 winget list